Melissa Platt featured at HCA Gallery

-AVON PARK — Heartland Cultural Alliance (HCA) is pleased to present an exhibit of nature photography and digital art by Melissa Platt, Artists reception Saturday, Jan.
-12, from noon to 2 p.m.
-At the HCA Museum Gallery, Peter Powell Roberts Museum of Art, 310 W. Main Street, Avon Park, Florida.
+AVON PARK — Heartland Cultural Alliance (HCA) is pleased to present an exhibit of nature photography and digital art by Melissa Platt at an artist’s reception from noon to 2 p.m.
+Saturday at the HCA Museum Gallery, Peter Powell Roberts Museum of Art, 310 W. Main St. in Avon Park.

-Guitar instrumentals by Kenny Summers, refreshments, print raffle, open to the public and free.
+Guitar instrumentals by Kenny Summers, refreshments, print raffle, open to the public.
+Event is free.
+For more information, call Norma Evans at 863-385-3533 or email nrpe1901@gmail.com.

-Growing up Melissa was involved in art using different medium, from water color to drawing or painting on plaster.
-She loved photography and always had a camera with her.
-After her children left home she joined a photography group and her passion was rekindled.
-Melissa was inspired by the photographs in National Geographic Magazine.
-She enjoyed being in nature and spent free time photographing wildlife.

-Over the years Melissa became intrigued by digital imaging.
-She was excited by the process of changing her photographs by adding imagination and digital technology.
-The resulting images became a new form of expression for her.
-Melissa was hooked For more information contact: Norma Evans, 863-385-3533, email, nrpe1901@gmail.com.

 (0) comments